1-888-746-8388

 Primary Item (H2)

-The Grand Coulee Dam is larger than the Hoover Dam.
-The Grand Coulee Dam is the largest hydroelectric power-producing facility in the United States, while the Hoover Dam is a major producer of hydroelectric power as well, but it is not as large as the Grand Coulee Dam.
+Answer: The Grand Coulee Dam is larger than the Hoover Dam.
+In fact, the Grand Coulee Dam is the largest hydroelectric power-producing facility in the United States!
+Both dams have their fair share of differences, of which size is just one.

 Location

-While the size is one of the main differences between the Grand Coulee Dam and the Hoover Dam, another key difference is their location.
-The Grand Coulee Dam is located on the Columbia River in Washington state, while the Hoover Dam is located on the Colorado River between Arizona and Nevada.
+While the size is one of the main differences between the Grand Coulee Dam and the Hoover Dam, the one that's most obvious is location.

-This means that the two dams are located in different regions of the country, and the environment and climate around them are also different.
-This can have an impact on the operations of the dams, and the way they were built to withstand the specific conditions of their location.
+Because they're in different locations, Northwest vs Southwest, the environment and climate around them are also different.
+This can have an impact on the operations of the dams and the way they were built to withstand the specific conditions of their location.

 Construction